schererant/track-roquet/README.md

-# tle.py - Satellite TLE Visualization and Overfly Calculator
+# Satellite TLE Tools - Visualization, Overfly, and Sun Exposure Calculators

+This repository contains tools for satellite orbit analysis using TLE data from SatNOGS:

-This script visualizes satellite orbits and calculates overfly times for selected cities using the latest TLE data from SatNOGS.
-It also displays detailed satellite information from SatNOGS and plots the satellite's ground track on a retro-style map.
+1. `tle.py` - Visualizes satellite orbits and calculates overfly times for selected cities
+2. `sun_exposure.py` - Calculates when a satellite is exposed to sunlight vs. in Earth's shadow

 ## Features
 - Fetches the latest TLE and satellite info from SatNOGS (by NORAD ID or SatNOGS UUID)